 The ugliness of our past is buried in that dirt.
 The hurt.
 The anger.
 The loss of innocence.
 The rejection.
 The fear of inadequacy.
 The shame.
 The regrets.
 The dreams lost to “what if…” But if we don’t do the painful work of digging those things up and go through an intentional “death” experience of facing those negative things, a resurrection can’t happen.
 The dirt does not allow the flower to grow.

-Yes, you probably already feel some apprehension about reading this blog.
+Yes, you probably already feel some apprehension about reading this article.
 You have done a lot of work to keep your life comfortably numb (this work has exhausted you more than you realize).
 Or you are used to the roller coaster of disasters in your life and you’ve finally stabilized your life to be safe.
 You just want to stay in this safe season a bit longer.

 And I’m asking you to dig through your dirt.
 Of course, I’m asking you to do a brave thing.